zzhenjie01/brazilian-ecommerce/REPORT.md

 [Official ClickHouse Docs](https://clickhouse.com/docs/best-practices/choosing-a-primary-key)

 ClickHouse explicitly does not support foreign key constraints.
 This means there are no mechanisms to enforce referential integrity between tables at the database level.
 Thus, when working with ClickHouse, we typically manage relationships between tables through application-level logic or by designing denormalized tables to minimize the need for joins.

+ClickHouse does not support transactional semantics `BEGIN`, `COMMIT`, `ROLLBACK` in the same way that SQL databases like PostgreSQL or MySQL do.
+At the time of writing, the support is only in experimental stage.
+ClickHouse inserts are atomic per query — each `INSERT` is its own “transaction.”
+So, if one table fails to insert, the others will not be rolled back automatically, but the failed one simply won’t insert anything.

 ### DDL